-James Ostaszewski focuses on prosecuting complex securities fraud cases on behalf of institutional investors.
-He is actively involved in prosecuting In re Goldman Sachs Group, Inc. Securities Litigation, Inc., In re Target Corporation Securities Litigation, In re Facebook, Inc., IPO Securities and Derivative Litigation, and In re Petrobras Securities Litigation.
+James Ostaszewski prosecutes complex securities fraud cases on behalf of institutional investors.
+Currently, he is involved in prosecuting In re Goldman Sachs Group, Inc. Securities Litigation, Inc. and In re Facebook, Inc., IPO Securities and Derivative Litigation, among others.
+Since joining Labaton Sucharow, James has assisted in all aspects of litigation—including conducting fact and expert witness depositions and presenting oral arguments—and he has aided the Firm in successfully pursing claims in the In re Petrobras Securities Litigation ($2.95 billion recovery) and In re Amgen Inc. Securities Litigation ($95 million settlement) cases.

 James also previously worked as a judicial clerk for the Honorable David.
 G. Trager in the Eastern District of New York, and as a legal intern for the King's County District Attorney's Office.
 James received his J.D., magna cum laude, from Brooklyn Law School, where he served as Articles Editor of the Brooklyn Law Review.
 He earned his B.S. in Physics, summa cum laude, from St. John's University.